 If the skin around the tube is not red, showering is permitted 7 days after the procedure.
 For bathing, wait until the stoma has healed, usually after 8 weeks.
 This period may be shorter for children, for whom bathing may be permitted from 7 to 14 days after installation: check with your resource person.

-Continue to brush your teeth and mouth daily, even for people who receive all their nutrition and hydration through the gastro-jejunostomy.
+Continue daily mouth and teeth cleaning, even for people who receive all their nutrition and hydration through the gastrostomy.

 Irrigation: